 Ovarian cancer is the sixth most common cancer for women in the U.S., second most common gynecological cancer and the most deadly gynecological cancer.
 Approximately 70% of women have advanced disease at the time of diagnosis and 65% die within the first 5 years.
 Approximate survival rates at 5 years based upon stage are; Stage I – 89%, Stage II – 66%, Stage III – 34% and Stage IV – 18%.
 A woman’s lifetime risk of developing ovarian cancer is about 1.4% or 1 in 70 women.

 For those with a first-degree relative with ovarian cancer the risk increases to about 3.3% or a 1 in 30 chance.
 A family history of ovarian cancer is the most significant risk factor while not having children also increases the risk as well as early age of onset of menses, late menopause, infertility and use of talc in the genital area.
 Several factors seem to decrease the risk including use of birth control pills, pregnancy, breast-feeding, tubal ligation and hysterectomy.

 Before I can talk about how endometriosis affects your chance of getting ovarian cancer, we need to gain a better understanding of ovarian cancer and how the information from scientific studies may or may not apply to individual patients.
 I will go over this in the next couple of blogs.

 This entry was posted on Wednesday, February 29th, 2012 at 17:13 and is filed under Bloating, Endometriosis, Fatigue, Ovarian Cancer, Pain with Sex.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Responses are currently closed, but you can trackback from your own site.

 2 Responses to “The Endometriosis – Ovarian Cancer Connection”